rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

-It would mean our entire system is built on lies, and that our leaders are parasitic sociopaths, selected by inverted incentives that benefit short-term gains at the expense of the future, unknowingly
+It would mean our entire system is built on lies, and that our leaders are parasitic sociopaths, selected by broken incentives that benefit short-term gains at the expense of the future, unknowingly